aregsar/aregsarblog/about.md

 # About Me

-I'm a software developer that helps small development teams rapidly build and deploy robust and maintainable web application features.
+I'm the founder and principal software developer at 76ideaz a web software consultancy that helps small development teams rapidly build and deploy robust and maintainable web application features.

-In the past I have developed software for organizations as diverse as America Online, Autobytel and Walt Disney.
+In the past I have developed mission critical software for organizations as diverse as America Online, Autobytel and Walt Disney.

 I use Functional Programming, Object Oriented Programming, Domain Driven Design and [Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/) principles while coding in C#, PHP, Python and Javascript to help teams build reliable software, faster and more efficiently.

 I am also the author of the [Always Deployed Manifesto](https://alwaysdeployed.com) and [Endpoint Driven Development](https://alwaysdeployed.com/endpoint-driven-development) web application development and deployment methodologies that help developers provide continuous customer value, faster, by using [tools](https://alwaysdeployed.com/tools) that support this development process.

-## My web development stack
+## Our web development stack

 + [Docker](https://www.docker.com/why-docker) - Containers that run my development environment
 + [Laravel](https://laravel.com) - Rapid Application Development PHP web framework